Shenoy: Background and origins

 The Saraswats migrated from Goa during the Muslim and Christian conquests during 1600, and carried their surname with them.
+Shenoy is derived from old Konkani word šeṇəy.
 Thus the word 'शणै' is transliterated in Latin script as Shenoy in Karnataka and as Xennai, Shenoi, Shenai, Shenvi or even Sinai in Goa.
 Xennoi is less commonly used in the erstwhile Portuguese Goa and Damaon, but nowadays it has given way to Xennai today.

 It was common in Goa for Shenoys and other Saraswats to add the name of their ancestral village or title after Shenoy to denote their origin.